SwetaVarshney21/Traffic-Prediction-System/README.md

 ## Data Collection and Preprocessing
 The dataset was compiled from various sensors and traffic monitoring systems installed across different zones.
-The raw data underwent several preprocessing steps, including:
+The raw data underwent several preprocessing steps, including:<br>

 1: Data Cleaning: Removing any anomalies or incorrect entries.<br>
 2: Normalization: Scaling the data to ensure uniformity.<br>